Aymen-Besbes/Client_Server_Over_CAN/README.md

 # Client Server Communication Using CAN

 ## Overview
-This repository is presenting a simple Client Server communication for CAN Protocol Using Rust Programming Language.
+This repository demonstrates a straightforward implementation of client-server communication utilizing the CAN protocol, developed in Rust.
-The client sends a data frame within a frameid and via an interface configured into the configuration file.json
+The client transmits a data frame associated with a specific frame ID through an interface specified in a configuration.json file.

 ## Application Architecture
 ![plot](./architecture.png)

+## Tech Stack
+Those technologies were used :
+    - Rust Programming Language
+    - Wireshark for the vizualization of the traffic
+    - shell scripting

 ## Project Structure

 * Src Directory :